ianmurfinxyz/donkey_kong_arcade/README.md

 I tried to keep this project authentic to the original and so the mechanics were programmed using reference to various sites which break down how the original source worked along with my own observations from videos on Youtube.
 Hence, some of the mechanics are accurate (like the rolling barrels) and some are similar but not accurate (like the wild barrels).
-The gameplay 'feel' is also similar but not accurate, so mario likely runs and jumps at a slightly different rate etc. I have also made changes (hopefully improvements) to make the controls less clunky.
+The gameplay 'feel' is also similar but not perfectly accurate, so mario likely runs and jumps at a slightly different rate etc. I have also made changes (hopefully improvements) to make the controls less clunky.